SOFTINUX/Base_Doc/source/installation.rst

 .. note::

-   You must have `.NET Core SDK <https://www.microsoft.com/net/download/>`_ to compile and build the application.
+   You must have |netsdk_link| to compile and build the application.

 Configure the application
 =========================